 Typically during busy industry seasons, systems are overloaded leading to slower than usual server response times.
 There are instances where webhooks are delayed by 10 seconds or more which could potentially affect any time critical events from being triggered correctly.

-If you are attempting to request a response from an API in time before a call is routed, such as when submitting a call lead to a system and waiting for a dynamic call buyer endpoint, we recommend using a ringing audio.mp3 or an IVR message greeting.
+If you are attempting to request a response from an API in time before a call is routed, such as when submitting a call lead to a system and waiting for a dynamic call buyer endpoint, we recommend using a ringing audio.mp3 inside a "Greeting" or "Please Hold" prompt.